Spencer-Weston/NBApredict/README.md

 # NBA_bet

+Warning: Predictions currently don't work in the offseason when betting odds are not available.
+Fix is in progress.

 NBA_bet is a package for predicting NBA games against betting lines.
 It has two main behaviors:
 1. Scrape and store team statistics, game results, and betting lines.
 2. Generate predictions for each NBA game, compare the prediction to the betting line, and store the results.